 This institution approved by the Bureau for Private Postsecondary Education to offer degree programs.
-To continue to offer degree programs, this institution must meet the following requirements: Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program.
+To continue to offer degree programs, this institution must meet the following requirements:

+$\Box$ Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program.

-□ Achieve accreditation candidacy or preaccreditation, as defined in regulations, by July 1, 2017, and full accreditation by July 1, 2020.
+□ Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by July 1, 2017, and full accreditation by July 1, 2020.

-Stop all enrollment in its degree programs, and Provide a teach-out to finish the educational program or provide a refund.
+□ Provide a teach-out to finish the educational program or provide a refund.